It’s official. We have no excuse to visit the island and just laze on the beach when there are all these amazing things to do in Cyprus!

 So you’ve organised your place to stay, but what next?
 Well, it turns out there’s absolutely loads to keep you busy.
 Whether you’re an outdoor adventurer, or prefer a more relaxed break, you’re guaranteed to find something on this list you’d like to try.

 Go Wine Tasting In Cyprus

-Cyprus may not have made a huge name for itself internationally, but it turns out there are several great producers on the island.
+Cyprus may not have made a huge name for itself internationally, but it turns out there are several great producers on the island, and wine tourism is certainly of interest to visitors.
 For a taste of the island’s top wines, take a trip to Zambartas Winery.
 Once you’ve toured the production room and heard about the wine making process, take a seat at the bar and work your way from white to rose to red!
-If you’re staying in Larnaca, check out this three hour wine tasting experience.
+If you’re staying in Larnaca (one of the oldest cities in the world), check out this three hour wine tasting experience.

 Taste The Best Food In Cyprus

 The culinary scene is top-notch in Cyprus and I could easily write several blogs just on the island’s food.
 All of the places I ate at focused on fresh, seasonal produce – something which made perfect sense after I spotted olive trees, fruit trees and vegetables growing all over the island.
 From fresh seafood on the beach to gourmet lunches in the Troodos Mountains, I enjoyed so many great meals on my trip.
 Here are a few highlights:

 Adamos Fish Restaurant: A great spot for some of the island’s freshest seafood, right on Governors Beach.

 Byzantino Restaurant at Casale Panayiotis: In the heart of the Troodos Mountains, this restaurant serves tasty gourmet food.
 I was lucky enough to visit the lush Papadouris Estate, where lots of the ingredients are sourced including apples, grapes, kiwis, herbs and plenty more!